George-LabX/raspicluster/Tutorial/3pi_setup.md

 ![pi_bash_image](https://github.com/George-LabX/raspicluster/assets/134438857/225808a5-b60e-476e-a02d-4cf2780de86a)

 The only thing one needs to change here (if one keeps the switch IP address assigned prior) is the hostname of your remote.
-This can be found as the first "export" line ```export REMOTE=rpicam@10.1.1.243``` and change it to ```export REMOTE=yourhostname@10.1.1.243```.
-Once done, ctrl+x will exit, then follow the prompts to save.
-Not that you will need to create folders with the names "RPi_SessionLogs" and "RPi_Videos" in your home directory if this is the convention/path you wish to use.
+This can be found as the first "export" line ```export REMOTE=rpicam@10.1.1.243``` and change it to ```export REMOTE=yourhostname@10.1.1.243``` as seen above in the image.
+As mentioned in the prior section, the variables here can be either left alone if changed in the recordVideo.sh file, or one can make the changes in this section and create folders with the names "RPi_SessionLogs" and "RPi_Videos" in your home directory if this is the convention/path you wish to use.
+As mentioned, we had issues with the variables and hardcoded the executable file itself.
+Also, changing within the file itself allows for individuation of video paths for different specific recording files.

 Now in the RPi terminal, type in:
 ```bash
 sudo raspi-config
 ```
-This will allow you to alter the hostname of the RPi to match its respective box and representation on dhcp-lease-list (options 2), as well as ensure certain elements of the peripherals are active, such as ssh for connection and sending videos and that the camera interface is on (option 5), including other possible options such as changing the password (option 1) of the RPi.
+This will allow you to alter the hostname of the RPi to match its respective box and representation on dhcp-lease-list (option 2), as well as ensure certain elements of the peripherals are active, such as ssh for connection and sending videos and that the camera interface is on (option 5), including other possible options such as changing the password (option 1) of the RPi.
 ![raspiconfig_image](https://github.com/George-LabX/raspicluster/assets/134438857/f9549933-4aea-446a-ba2e-e8fd169df4c2)
 If you change the password and have a cluster system, it is crucial the password is exact across all RPis.
 Once done, press the right arrow key twice to access “finish” and press “enter”.